whitesweet/vscode-svn-ext/README.md

 # vscode-svn-ext README

-This is the README for your extension "vscode-svn-ext".
-After writing up a brief description, we recommend including the following sections.
+This is the README for extension "vscode-svn-ext".

 ## Features